How to Change/Disable Netflix Button on NVIDIA Shield Remote

 When you do, you’re asked to confirm your decision.

-As I mentioned earlier, the permissions Button Mapper needs can also be used to capture any text that you write.
-If that makes you uncomfortable, you can Cancel and exit the Settings Menu.
+As I mentioned earlier, the permissions Button Mapper needs can also capture any text you write.
+You can cancel and exit the Settings Menu if that makes you uncomfortable.

 Click OK to continue.

-Once you’re back in the Button Mapper app, click on ‘Add Button.’
+Once you’re back in the Button Mapper app, click ‘Add Button.’

 Add Buttons tab on Button Mapper main menu